sparklemotion/http-cookie/README.md

 separated as an independent library in the hope of serving as a common component that is reusable from any HTTP related piece of software.

+The following is an incomplete list of its features:

+* Its behavior is highly compatible with that of today's major web browsers.

+* It is based on and conforms to RFC 6265 (the latest standard for the HTTP cookie mechanism) to a high extent, with real world conventions deeply in mind.

+* It supports the legacy Netscape cookies.txt format for serialization, maximizing the interoperability with other implementations.

+* It supports the cookies.sqlite format adopted by Mozilla Firefox for backend store database which can be shared among multiple program instances.

+* It is relatively easy to add a new serialization format or a backend store because of its modular API.

 ## Installation

 Add this line to your application's `Gemfile`: